 Mindful Eating Versus Mindless Eating

 Mindless eating is where we consume food without awareness and with little thought.
 It can result in overeating, and it may not even be that enjoyable if we’re not savouring the taste of what we’re eating.
 If we eat mindlessly on a regular basis this can lead to weight gain and health problems.
 In contrast, mindful eating is about being present with the food in front of you, enjoying and appreciating food, whilst eating in accordance with your body’s needs.
 Eating mindfully involves thinking before you eat, checking in with yourself to decide whether to eat, what to eat and how much to eat, and when to stop eating.
 Mindful eating is also about flexibility and balance, and giving yourself permission to eat foods you enjoy as part of a balanced diet rather than trying to avoid ‘bad’ foods and then craving them because you won’t allow yourself to eat them.
 Read my blog post: ‘What Is Mindful Eating?’.

-Perhaps you’re overweight.
-Perhaps you feel out of control of your eating- maybe you experience powerful food cravings or urges to eat.
+Perhaps you’re overweight; perhaps you feel out of control of your eating- maybe you experience powerful food cravings or urges to eat.
 You can learn to eat better and lose weight with mindful eating by paying more attention to your eating behaviour and understand and address why you overeat.
 Mindful eating is about paying more attention to the eating process itself and engaging the brain before and during eating to help you make better food decisions and have good quality eating experiences.
 In order to become a more mindful eater, it can be really helpful to go on a journey of self-discovery where you become more self-aware through observation and self-reflection to enable you to identify any problematic eating habits and come up with strategies to help you deconstruct old behaviours and replace them with new, more helpful ones.
 Mindfulness itself is about self-care, and making choices that are in your own best interest.
 It’s not about perfect eating, but ‘middle-way’, intuitive eating.
 This is a different approach to going on a restrictive, rule-bound diet, and instead takes into account the whole person- their needs, preferences, skills, personality and lifestyle in order to create a personalised, realistic, long-term way of eating and living.

 Our behaviours are closely entwined with our thoughts and feelings, and how we behave (including eating) is often a reflection of our attitudes and how we feel.
-I help people to spot patterns between their mindset and eating habits, and address any emotional eating or ‘non-hunger’ eating (read my blog post: ‘The Difference Between Hunger And Cravings’).
+I help people to identify links between their mindset and eating habits and to address any emotional eating or ‘non-hunger’ eating (read my blog post: ‘The Difference Between Hunger And Cravings’).
 Unfortunately, many people attempt to lose weight by going on diets, but they haven’t necessarily addressed the fact that they might be using food to manage their emotions or to help them ‘cope’.
 I help individuals to address emotional eating and to explore unhelpful thoughts, feelings and beliefs around food, such as thinking you deserve to eat a certain food (reward-eating), thinking that you’ve ‘blown’ it after eating a piece of cake (catastrophic thinking), thinking that you must clear your plate (excuses to eat and ‘crooked’ thinking) or telling yourself that you’ll start to eat better once you’re back from your holiday or weekend away (the ‘black and white’ mindset, and procrastination).

 10 Mindless Eating Behaviours